ads04r/eamenaR/README.md

 ## Exported files

 GeoJSON is the preferred format for working with EAMENA.
-Create a search in EAMENA, in the export menu, copy the **geojson url** (in green) to the clipboard, paste it into your web browser and create a GeoJSON file[^1].
+Create a search in EAMENA, in the export menu, copy the **geojson** URL (in green) to the clipboard, paste it into your web browser and create a GeoJSON file[^1].

 ![](https://raw.githubusercontent.com/eamena-project/eamena-arches-dev/main/www/geojson-export.png)